 Carlos A. Ball

-Professor Ball is currently writing a book, to be published by Oxford University Press, on the role that child welfare considerations have played, and should play, in constitutional and policy debates over same-sex marriage.
-He has written the following books: The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
-In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 2011).
+Professor Ball is currently editing a book of essays (After Marriage: The Future of LGBT Rights, NYU Press, 2016) and writing a book (Gay Equality and the First Amendment: A Contentious History, Harvard University Press, 2017).
+His other books are Same-Sex Marriage and Children: A Tale of History, Social Science, and Law (Oxford University Press, 2014); The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
+He is also a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).

-His writings have appeared in the Cornell Law Review, the Columbia Journal of Gender & the Law, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.
+His writings have also appeared in the Cornell Law Review, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.

 The Right to Be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, May 2012)

-From the Closet to the Courtroom: Five LGBT Lawsuits That Have Helped to Change Our Nation (Beacon Press, 2010).
+From the Closet to the Courtroom: Five LGBT Lawsuits That Have Changed Our Nation (Beacon Press, 2010).

 “LGBT People and the Constitution,” in Advanced Persuasive Strategies: Briefs That Changed the World (Linda Edwards, ed.)
 (Aspen, 2012)